How to apply for a private student loan

 3. Choosing your loan options

 The lender may ask you and your cosigner (if you have one) to accept the loan terms for your loan by phone or online.
 Make sure that you understand what you’re accepting—this is a legal document.
-If you have questions, ask the lender or someone you trust who has more financial knowledge.
+If you have questions, ask the lender or someone you trust.

 4. Your school certifies your loan

 The next step for your loan application may be getting it certified by your school.
-That means your college confirms that you’re enrolled and that you’re not asking for more than the cost of attendance (like money you want for a vacation).
+That means your college confirms that you’re enrolled and that you’re not asking for more than the cost of attendance (like those shoes you’ve been wanting).
 This will typically happen automatically between your school and the lender…there’s nothing for you to do.

 • How quickly the money is disbursed (sent to the school) depends on several factors, including when the school is notified by the lender and after that, how long it takes your school to process the certification.